 - Immigrant status

 Credit Transfer.
-Specialized transcript evaluators from Barry's Division of Enrollment Services will evaluate all undergraduate course work you took prior to seeking admission to Barry.
+Specialized transcript evaluators from Barry's Recruitment and Admissions will evaluate all undergraduate course work you took prior to seeking admission to Barry.

 Credits are transferable to Barry in semester-hour equivalents.
 Transfer credit is awarded for grades of C or better.
 Credit is not allowed for developmental, preparatory, or vocational course work.
 Your grades and grade point average will not be transferred, nor will they appear on the Barry transcript.
 To transfer credit for courses with grades of P, CR, or S, you will need to supply a statement from the institution where the credit was earned that the work is of at least C quality.
 A maximum of 64 credits will be accepted.
 Only six of these credits may transfer with upper-level status.